Kelty Mach 4 Tent Review

 FINAL THOUGHTS ON THE KELTY MACH 4 TENT

 For a family tent, it doesn’t get much more convenient than the Kelty Mach 4 Tent.
 Even with my two boys “helping” me set up, the set up was a breeze, and the use of space is great.
 Whether it was hanging out in the vestibule, or sleeping in the compartment, every part of the tent was quality and durable – in my opinion, if the tent survives my two boys (I caught one of the them trying to make an extra “door” in the tent with the hatchet I’d been using to make strips for a fire), it can pretty much handle anything you can throw at it.
 Once I remembered to a.) stake the tent out and b.) put the guy lines in, the tent withstood both rain and wind fairly well.
 I say fairly well because none of the conditions we camped in really put it to the test.
 I’d venture to say that I’d prefer traditional poles in a really stiff breeze, but for now, I really liked the air poles.
 I did not, however, have to patch the poles.
 If you’ve ever patched a bike tire, I’d imagine this wouldn’t be an issue, as the poles have a relatively low PSI.
 For the pricing ($399.95 retail), the Kelty Mach 4 Tent is a great buy for any outdoor family.
 It only comes in the one color, though, so you won’t be able to color coordinate it with your new Subaru.
-Head on over to Kelty and take a look for yourself.
+For more info on the Mach 4 and other Kelty products, visit www.kelty.com.